Breastfeeding or lactation is a natural and normal way of providing newborns and infants with all the nutrients they need.

 - Breast milk contains both saturated and unsaturated fats, as well as cholesterol. , These form an important constituent of brain and nerve tissue and are essential for the infant’s rapidly developing brain.
 The fat present in breast milk is easier to digest than that in formula milk.

 - The calories provided by breast milk are used more efficiently as compared to formula milk.

-- A large number of vitamins and minerals which can be easily digested and absorbed by the infant are present in breast milk.
+- A large number of vitamins and minerals that can be easily digested and absorbed by the infant are present in breast milk.

 Breast milk contains important antibodies

-Breast milk contains antibodies which help the newborn baby to fight against bacterial and viral infections.
+Breast milk contains antibodies that help the newborn baby to fight against bacterial and viral infections.
 Some of the immunoprotective components present in milk include

 - Lysozymes and milk leucocytes

 - Secretory IgA

 Formula milk lacks these antibodies.
 Therefore babies fed on formula feed have a higher chance of getting diarrhea, pneumonia and other infections.